brennanbrunsvik/hk_anis/README.md

 - hk_ears.m: Make anisotropic HK stack on receiver functions from the IRIS-EARS dataset.
 Can loop over many stations, or just do one station.
 You can modify this to use receiver functions from any station.
   - hk_ta_kmsc.m: Temporary, make anisotropic HK stack for a unique format station, data output was from our MCMC work.
+  - Note that we do not include the receiver function waveforms from IRIS-EARS.
+Instead, include the code to download it.
+For simple instructions, see models/download_rfs/README.txt.

 - hk_error_ray_param.m: Calculate amount of error for a receiver function as a function of ray parameter.